mess110/mess110.github.io/_posts/2019-06-18-blender-video-editing.md

 Another cool blender addon I used is [power sequences](https://github.com/GDquest/Blender-power-sequencer), mostly for fade effects, but it can do much more.

-Color correction for strips.
+Color correction modifier for strips.
 Fiddle with the options a bit, use the eye icon to inspect differences.
 Make sure you check different frames of the video.
 Histogram helps, try to get a nice bell curve.

 Add text and animate it with keyframes.